NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/setup-quant-chip.rst

   BiocManager::install("rtracklayer")

-You can run everything from Uppmax as well as on your local laptop.
+You can run things from Uppmax as well as on your local laptop.
 If you choose to run examples on Uppmax, the relevant module load calls are:

 .. code-block:: bash